au-williams/docker-discord-bot/readme.md

 $ node index.js deploy
 ```

-⚠️ **Discord requires a deployment every time a command is created or modified for changes to be visible!** ⚠️
+⚠️ **Discord requires a deployment each time a command is created or modified for changes to be visible!** ⚠️

 <!-- ## Creating plugins